Getting Started

 Editorial review of any document — checks factual accuracy, citations, internal consistency, institutional sensitivity, voice/style, and AI-specific failure modes.
 Prioritized revision report with self-check.

-Full list with installation instructions: github.com/polkwagner/law-faculty-claude-skills
+Full list with installation instructions (Claude Code + ChatGPT): github.com/polkwagner/law-faculty-skills

 Policies & Guidelines